brown-dash/Dash-Documentation/markdown/getting-started.md

   ![](../assets/gifs/gettingstarted/dash-annotation-marquee.gif){:.img}

-- `Embed` Type directly on a media document.
+- `Embed` Type directly on a media document (This can be done on images, pdfs, webpages, and videos).

   ![](../assets/gifs/gettingstarted/dash-annotation-embed.gif){:.img}